domvwt/msc-thesis/thesis/thesis.md

 The questions driving the research are:

 - Q1: What is the most effective strategy for detecting anomalous entities in business ownership networks?
 - Q2: How do GNN models compare to traditional approaches in terms of classification performance?
 - Q3: What are the challenges that arise in building and training a GNN model and what recommendations can be made for practitioners?

 ### Ethical Considerations

 All data used in this project has been made available for public scrutiny and academic research.

-In the interests of personal privacy, any sensitive personal information is transformed and/or removed from the dataset prior to analysis and modelling.
+In the interests of personal privacy, any sensitive personal information is transformed and/or removed from the dataset before analysis and modelling.
 We remove address information and the names of individual persons and companies.

 Further, the study refrains from speculating on any business structure or entity, and any speculation on the legitimacy or legality of a particular arrangement is deemed out of the project scope.